-SecureRecovery for Access 3.2 offers several powerful new features, including support for Access 2010 and the ability to recover encrypted databases up to Access 2003.
-This software recovers any element of an Access database, including:
+SecureRecovery® for Access 3.2 offers several powerful new features, including support for Access 2019 and the ability to recover encrypted databases.
+This software can repair corrupt access database file elements including:

 I have covered several drives here in the past and to be fair some of these are quite the kit with James Bond ringing about them and this one is no different but it has a trick up its sleeve compared to others when it comes to the tech aspect.